Shown from above in FIGURE P34.54 is one corner of a rectangular ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Shown from above in FIGURE P34.54 is one corner of a rectangular box filled with water.
 A laser beam starts 10 cm from side A of the container and enters the water at position x.
-You can ignore the thin walls of the container. a.
-If x=15 cm, does the laser beam refract back into the air through side B or reflect from side B back into the water?
-Determine the angle of refraction or reflection.
+You can ignore the thin walls of the container. c.
+Find the minimum value of x for which the laser beam passes through side B and emerges into the air.

 Was this helpful?